SunnyRaymond/Personal-Website/README.md

 - **Responsive Design**: Bootstrap’s grid system and responsive utilities for a seamless experience across devices.
 - **Optimized Performance**: Focused on lightweight assets and fast load times for a smooth user experience.
 - **Accessible**: Elements are built with accessibility in mind, adhering to ARIA guidelines for better usability.
+- **Mobile-Friendly**: Optimized for mobile devices, ensuring a smooth and intuitive experience on smaller screens.

 ## Future Enhancements

 Some potential improvements for the website:

-- **Dark Mode**: Implementing a dark mode option for user preference.
+- **Bright Mode**: Implementing a Bright mode option for user preference.
 - **Animations**: Adding smooth transitions and animations to improve user interaction.
 - **Blog Section**: A personal blog to share insights, experiences, and knowledge.

 ## Acknowledgments

 Special thanks to the open-source community and resources that inspired this project.

----

-Feel free to adjust any details as needed, especially in sections like **Future Enhancements** and **Features**.
-This README template provides a clear and polished overview for anyone visiting your GitHub repository.